swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondoorclose.md

 ---

 # OnDoorClose
-This event is triggered when door_close is triggered
+This event is triggered when door_close is triggered.
 ::: tabs
 @tab Lua
 ```lua